Mikestriken/GitCAD/README.md

 ### Changing `uncompressed-directory-structure`
 If you change any value inside the `uncompressed-directory-structure` JSON key, you will need to follow this checklist to properly propagate that configuration change to your repository.
 - [ ] `git lock --force "*.FCStd"` to get edit permissions.
-      *Note: Only necessary if the user has already committed the uncompressed directory to git*
+      *Note 1: Only necessary if the user has already committed the uncompressed directory to git*
+      *Note 2: The `"` surrounding the `*.FCStd` are important, without it your shell might expand it to just the files in the root directory, instead of ALL the `.FCStd` files in the repository.*

 - [ ] `git mv path/to/unchanged/dir path/to/changed/dir` all uncompressed FCStd file folders to move them from their old location to the new location specified in the updated `uncompressed-directory-structure` JSON key.